ravendb/docs/docs/client-api/fsharp.markdown

 		}

-we can then execute this query as normal
+We can then execute this query as normal

 	use session = docStore.OpenSession()
 	composedQuery (new DateTime(2012, 1, 1)) |> run session